ngageoint/hootenanny/node-mapnik-server/README.md

 ```

 *Note:*  Adding the init.d script to rc.d will not work for Vagrant vms, due to the late mounting of the shared folder that contains the node-mapnik-server source code.
 The Vagrantfile works around this by adding a 'run always' inline command to start the service.

+### Mapnik Style
+The mapnik style is generated from a template to replace entities that are not supported by mapnik.
+Make edits to then hoot_style_template.xml run this command:

+`xmllint --noent hoot_style_template.xml > hoot_style.xml`